-Step 4 The program will begin to analyse your Android device and gain root access automatically.
+Step 7 The program analyze your Android device and gain root access automatically.
 Open your phone and tap Allow when you see the request asking for superuser permission.

-After you have successfully recover the deleted text messages, you can then unroot your Android device if you don't need the superuser privilege anymore.
+After you have successfully recovered the deleted text messages, you can then unroot your Android device if you don't need the superuser privilege anymore.

 Similarly, to recover deleted photos and videos on Android, you can also use FonePaw Android Data Recovery.
 But if the photos and videos are deleted from Android SD card, you can recover the deleted Android photos and videos without root with FonePaw Data Recovery.

 FonePaw Data Recovery can recover deleted photos, videos, audio and other files from SD card, flash drive and more.
 No root required.
 Just download FonePaw Data Recovery on your Windows PC to begin.

 Step 1 Take the SD card out of your Android phone.
 And insert it into the computer via a card reader.

 Step 2 Launch FonePaw Data Recovery.
 Tick Images and Videos.

 Step 3 Under Removable Drive, you'll see the connected Android SD card.
 Check the box beside it and click Scan.

 Step 4 The program will search out all photos and videos on the Android SD card, including the deleted ones.

 Step 5 Tick the deleted Android photos and videos and click Recover to save the files on your computer.
 Then you can transfer the photos and videos back to your Android phone.